syscover/cms/README.md

 php artisan db:seed --class="CmsTableSeeder"
 ```

-**4 - Activate package**
+**5 - Activate package**

-Access to Pulsar Panel, and go to Administration -> Permissions -> Profiles, and set all permissions to your profile by clicking on the open lock.
+Access to Pulsar Panel, and go to Administration -> Permissions -> Profiles, and set all permissions to your profile by clicking on the open lock.<br>
 Logout and loging again, to load new permissions and go to Administration -> Packages, edit the package installed and activate it